 The Hancock family lived at Abbotsfield House overlooking the town, which was built originally for a wealthy London piano manufacturer and where, to quote a letter from WHJ Hancock ‘Frank used to go for runs round the Abbotsfield drives to get fit for football, but really to chase the maids’!
 The letter also states that which has gone down in folklore around here, that both Frank & Froude would travel away on match days by early train, play their games, wherever, and travel back to Taunton by milk train.
 Their father didn’t believe in spoiling them, so didn’t always send a groom with the pony & trap – so they then walked the 10 miles home

-Frank later lived at Ford House, Wiveliscombe, was a Director of Lloyds bank and was elected Club President in 1895, the minutes of the meeting also state that entrance fees were to remain at 1/6d and that any player heard swearing during a game would be fined 6d!
+Frank later lived at Ford House, Wiveliscombe, was a Director of Lloyds bank and was elected Club President in 1895, helping to save them from near extinction in 1896.
+The minutes of the meeting also state that entrance fees were to remain at 1/6d and that any player heard swearing during a game would be fined 6d!

 Frank started as a forward (most were!) but soon switched to the backs and played a leading role in one of the game’s great innovations, the change from three to four three-quarters having started to play his rugby for Wivey in 1880 at the age of 18.